 Chapel Hill 27516, Chapel Hill

 Arts Council, 120 Morris Street, Durham

-*All workshops are at 6 pm*What selection criteria will be used?
+*All workshops are at 6 pm*

 1. Overall excellence of the applicant's art work and demonstration of exceptional talent

 2. The applicant's serious professional commitment to her/ his art form

 3. Contribution of the proposed project to the artist's professional development